23 October 1778

 Also on this day

 1940: Birth of football legend, Pele in Brazil.
 1943: Subhash Chandra Bose inaugurated the all-woman Rani Jhansi Brigade of the Indian National Army.
-1974: Birth of Aravind Adiga, author who won the Man Booker Prize in 2008.
+1974: Birth of Aravind Adiga, the author who won the Man Booker Prize in 2008.
 1992: UPSC introduced the essay paper in the civil services mains exam.

 See previous ‘This Day in History’ here.